MIDIMinion/sound_reference/ref_cable_weights.md

 *Cable weights come from weighing real world lengths of cable, sourced from multiple shops and venues, connectors and all.
 Weights are averaged and the numbers below represent lbs/foot.*

-*This list was first compiled on 4.4.2023, and updated as time allows. it will get more accurate as time goes on.*
+*This list was first compiled on 4.4.2023, and will get updated as time allows. it will get more accurate as time goes on.*
 **Last Update: 5/21/23**